-Can a manufacturer be liable under a failure-to-warn theory in a case in which the substantial modification defense would preclude liability under a design defect theory?
+Can manufacturer liability exist under a failure to warn theory in cases in which the substantial modification defense would preclude liability under a design defect theory?

 On remand to the Court of Appeals of New York, it was held that manufacturer liability for failure to warn may exist even in cases where the substantial modification defense would preclude liability on a design defect theory.
 According to the Court, although it was virtually impossible to design a product to forestall all future risk-enhancing modifications that could occur after the sale, it was neither infeasible nor onerous, in some cases, to warn of the dangers of foreseeable modifications that pose the risk of injury.
 Compared to purchasers and users of a product, a manufacturer was best placed to learn about post-sale defects or dangers discovered in use.
 A manufacturer's superior position to garner information and its corresponding duty to warn was no less with respect to the ability to learn of modifications made to or misuse of a product.
 However, where reasonable minds may disagree as to the extent of plaintiff's knowledge of the hazard, the question was one for the jury.
 The question of whether defendant manufacturer's liability was barred as a matter of law on the facts of the present case, viewed in the light most favorable to plaintiff, was to be determined by the federal court of appeals.